THANKSGIVING SPECIAL: 15% OFF EVERYTHING IN OUR ONLINE SHOP WITH COUPON CODE THANKS15

 Though both are mild low carbon steels there are a few differences between 1018 and A36.
 Most often as mentioned above, 1018 ist cold rolled steel whereas A36 is hot rolled.
 1018 has a carbon content of 0.15 - 0.20%, whereas A36 has a content of 0.25 - 0.29%.

 Both can easily be welded, though A36 can have more impurities as it is hot rolled.
 Hot rolled A36 will also have a rougher surface compared to the cold drawn 1018.
-A36 has a higher strength, where 1018 is more ductile which means it can be bend easier.
+A36 has a higher strength, where 1018 is more ductile which means it can be bent easier.

 A36 can be flame hardened but has not got a high enough carbon content for the usual quenching and tempering.
 1018 but also A36 can be carburized, which gives either steel grade a harder surface.